Snackya/KH2-co-op-mix/README.md

 # KH2 Co-op Mix

 ## Introduction
 This software will make it so you can play KH2FM "cooperatively".
+It is akin to "shared-world co-op", but all updates happen via the hub of the KH2 randomizer, the GoA.
+That is why I'd actually call it "shared-hub co-op".
-It was designed to be used with Sonicshadowsilver's Garden of Assemblage (GoA) mod and in a randomizer setting.
+It was designed to be used with Sonicshadowsilver2's Garden of Assemblage (GoA) mod, in a randomizer setting.

 The GoA works as a central hub.
 Here you:
 - bring your new checks from each world.